-On these models tether cut-out switch is part of tether cut-out system.
+Tether cut-out switch is part of tether cut-out system.
 This system serves 3 functions.

 It shuts off engine preventing snowmobile to runaway if the operator falls off the vehicle accidently.

 Through the DESSTM (Digitally Encoded Security System), it acts as a lock by preventing unauthorized use of your snowmobile thus deterring theft